Swift Memorial College: History

 The school was founded by Rev. William Henderson Franklin (1852–1935), who was the first African American to graduate from Maryville College (1880) in Maryville, Tennessee.
 It was named after Rev. E.E.
-Swift from Allegheny City, Pennsylvania, after his widow donated USD $1000.
+Swift from Allegheny City, Pennsylvania, after his widow donated US$1000.

 Swift Memorial College was supported by the Presbyterian Board of Missions for Freedmen and Maryville College, and it expanded the campus in 1903 to include dormitories, and the following year in 1904 they began a four-year college curriculum.
 Franklin served as the school principal from the opening in 1883 until his retirement in 1926.

 In 1932, the Hawkins County School District and Swift Memorial entered an agreement to use Swift Memorial to teach Black public high school students.
 During this time period of segregation, the only public high school for Black students in the city was Price Public Elementary School (which now houses the Swift Museum) which acted as a feeder school for Swift Memorial.